MSCloudCAM: Multi-Scale Context Adaptation with Convolutional Cross-Attention for Multispectral Cloud Segmentation: Code and Model Availability

 \section{Code and Model Availability}

-The full implementation of our proposed \textbf{MS-CloudCAM} framework is publicly available.
+The full implementation of our proposed MSCloudCAM framework is publicly available.
 The source code, training scripts, and experimental configurations are hosted on GitHub: \url{https://github.com/mazid-rafee/ms-cloudcam}.
 Additionally, pretrained model checkpoints are released on Hugging Face: \url{https://huggingface.co/mazid-rafee/MS-CloudCAM/tree/main}.